-In the latest friend-of-the-court brief in ACLU v.
-Zeh, filed April 29, the foundation argues that the Court of Appeals of Georgia failed to apply the “actual malice” standard when determining whether a defamation lawsuit against the ACLU survived a motion to strike under Georgia’s anti-SLAPP statute.
-It expands upon a previous friend-of-the-court brief, filed July 23, 2020.
+The Georgia First Amendment Foundation partnered with the University of Georgia School of Law’s First Amendment Clinic in April 2021 on a friend-of-the-court brief in ACLU v.
+Zeh, arguing that the Court of Appeals of Georgia failed to apply the “actual malice” standard when determining whether a defamation lawsuit against the ACLU survived a motion to strike under Georgia’s anti-SLAPP statute.
+It expanded upon a previous friend-of-the-court brief filed in July 2020.

 Go to the First Amendment Clinic’s website for background on the case and a summary of the legal arguments.